yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 - When we decompose our time series, we know exactly what is our trend or seasonality so this makes us understand the time series better.
 However, on the other hand, we need to choose what kind of seasonality of trend we would need to subtract it from the original time series.

 - Differencing is quite simple and straight-forward.
 We do not need to choose any models and we can also use differencing together with logarithm.
 However, when doing differencing it shortens our time series so this make not be appropriate for short time series.
+Differentiation of the time series not only removes the trend (i.e. ```deterministic dependence``` on time) but also removes ```stochastic dependence``` on the past terms of the series.

 In summary: